 Instructions

-- Remove the bread from the oven and allow it to cool 1 hour before cutting.
-When ready to cut, run a knife along the edge of the bread and turn it out onto a cutting board.
-Cut thick slices and enjoy!
+- Remove the bread from the oven and allow it to cool completely to room temperature before slicing.
+When you're ready to slice the bread, pull the loaf out of the pan using the edges of the parchment paper.
+Or, if you sprayed the pan with oil, run a paring knife along the edge of the bread and turn it out onto a cutting board.
+Use a sharp knife to cut thick slices and enjoy!

 Video